Red Cloud 2

 • Rocky Linux: sudo dnf install python3 python3-pip python3-venv

-• Ubuntu Linux: sudo apt install python3 python3-pip python3-venv
+• Ubuntu Linux: sudo apt install gcc python3 python3-devel python3-pip python3-venv

 • macOS should have python3 installed by default.
 Open the Terminal app and run the python3 --version command to confirm.
 You might be prompted to install the "command line developer tools."